DecoryParadigm/paradigm_arq/README.md

 ## Installatiom
 To install this application on your device is simple.
-When browsing the application on you device you you will be prompted by your browser to download the application to your device.
+When browsing the application on your device you will be prompted by your browser to download and install the application locally.
 It's that simple.

 ## Support
 For support send an email to dharbert@paradigm.com, mandrabi@paradigm.com or rzaza@paradigm.com